Archive for the 'Anniversaries and Events' Category

 Thursday, March 22nd, 2007

-Yesterday, my car and I celebrated our ‘Togetherness Anniversary’.
+Yesterday, valeologist my car and I celebrated our ‘Togetherness Anniversary’.

-Six years back, on a balmy March evening, I had brought home the shining and spotless white Santro from its maaika, a leading Hyundai dealership in central Delhi.
+Six years back, buy more about on a balmy March evening, this I had brought home the shining and spotless white Santro from its maaika, a leading Hyundai dealership in central Delhi.
 The smooth, power-windowed and power-steered Santro was a striking change from the old model Maruti that I hitherto drove.
 The pride on my face rivaled the smirk that the car’s frontage carried.

 However, two days later we had significant adjustment problems, and I angrily sent it back to its showroom the airconditioner wasn’t functioning properly.
 The showroom assured it was a minor issue and refused to take it back; and promised that it would set the car right and it would never give trouble again.